Jung Myung-seok: Founding of the Providence movement (1980–1998)

 Jung Myung-seok joined as a member of the Unification Church in 1974, where he taught briefly in 1978.
-In 1980, he founded the Ae-chun Church or Church of Providence.
-Its religious events are held in university football stadiums, sometimes in the form of football matches.
-JMS recruits elite Korean students on campuses through sports and a variety of student interest clubs.
+In 1980 he founded the Ae-chun Church or Church of Providence.
+Its religious events were held in university football stadiums, sometimes in the form of football matches.
+Jung recruited elite Korean students on campuses through sports and a variety of student interest clubs.

 Self-imposed exile and criminal convictions (1999–2008)

-Jung Myung-seok fled South Korea in 1999 after Korean television broadcaster Seoul Broadcasting System aired its expose on the alleged sex crimes of Jung on March 20, 1999.
-He hid in Hong Kong and Mainland China for years before he was extradited from Beijing, China in February 2008 to face the charges in South Korea.
+Jung Myung-seok fled South Korea in 1999 after Korean television broadcaster Seoul Broadcasting System aired its exposé on the sex crimes of Jung on 20 March 1999.
+He hid in Hong Kong and mainland China for years before he was extradited from Beijing, China, in February 2008 to face charges in South Korea.

-While Jung was on the run, Providence (then known mostly as JMS) continued publishing Jung’s sermons online, providing telephone counseling and holding overseas events for their followers.
+While Jung was on the run, Providence (then known mostly as JMS) continued publishing Jung's sermons online, providing telephone counseling and holding overseas events for their followers.

 According to former Providence members, Jung traveled often to Japan to proselytize until 2002.
-He was said to have stayed in his followers homes in Osaka and Chiba prefectures, where he gathered at least 10 female followers daily and sexually assaulted them "under the pretext of health checks".
-Japanese female followers were said to be brought overseas for rendezvous with Jung and told not to reveal these trips to others, or they would be condemned to hell.
+He was said to have stayed in his followers' homes in Osaka and Chiba prefectures, where he gathered at least 10 female followers daily and sexually assaulted them "under the pretext of health checks".
+Japanese female followers were said to be brought overseas for rendezvous with Jung and told not to reveal these trips to others, or they would be condemned to Hell.

-Besides being prosecuted in South Korea, Jung was also indicted by Taiwanese District Prosecutor's Office on charges of rape in 2003 but failed to appear in court.
-He remains wanted by the Taiwan Taipei District Prosecutor's Office until the arrest warrant expires in 2027.
+Besides being prosecuted in South Korea, Jung was also indicted by the Taiwanese District Prosecutors Office on charges of rape in 2003 but failed to appear in court.
+He remains wanted by the Taiwan Taipei District Prosecutors Office until the arrest warrant expires in 2027.

-Jung was arrested in Hong Kong in July 2003 for overstaying his visa, but was released three days later on bail.
+Jung was arrested in Hong Kong in July 2003 for overstaying his visa but was released three days later on bail.
 When Hong Kong authorities approved extradition to Korea, Jung fled the extradition hearing.
-An Interpol Red Notice was issued on Jung in 2003 for multiple counts of fraud, sexual crimes and embezzlement.
-In 2006, South Korean authorities put Jung on an international wanted list on rape charges, and there were nine charges and accusations against him filed to South Korean prosecutors by October 2006.
+An Interpol Red Notice was issued on Jung in 2003 for multiple counts of fraud, sexual crimes, and embezzlement.
+In 2006 South Korean authorities put Jung on an international wanted list on rape charges.
+By October 2006, South Korean prosecutors had filed nine charges and accusations against him.